wazuh/wazuh-documentation/source/installation-guide/central-components/index.rst

 - :ref:`Wazuh WUI <wazuh_wui>`: A flexible and intuitive web interface for mining, analyzing, and visualizing data.
 It includes out-of-the-box dashboards for security events, regulatory compliance (e.g. PCI DSS, GDPR, CIS, HIPAA, NIST 800-53), detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, and others.
 This interface is also used to manage Wazuh configuration and to monitor its status.

 To learn more about each component and its capabilities visit the :ref:`getting started <components>` section.
+The following diagram shows a distributed architecture:

+.. thumbnail:: ../../images/installation/distributed_installation.png
+  :align: center
+  :width: 100%

 Follow the instructions in each section to complete your Wazuh central components installation.
 In each section you will find different configurations options to suit your needs.